digitalocean/navigators-guide/book/02-scale/ch04-ha.md

 terraform destroy
 ```

-## Using HAProxy and DigitalOcean Floating IPs
+## Using HAProxy and a DigitalOcean Floating IP Address

 Deploying a custom load balancing solution might be the right choice.
 There are some options that the DigitalOcean Load Balancer does not support at this time.
 Examples of this would be hosting multiple sites or applications as backends, multiple TLS certificates, proxy protocol support, or specific TCP parameter tuning.